-There are over one thousand star groups in the Universe.
-Each of the groups comprise several star systems, planets and their inhabitants that are overseen by angels.
+There are over one thousand star groups (constellations) in the Universe.
+Each of the constellations comprise several star systems, planets and their inhabitants that are overseen by Angels.
 The most prominent of the star groups lies in a remote area of the Universe called Za’diel, which is the largest galaxy of its kind.
 Another star group known for its unusual inhabitants occupies the second largest galaxy of its kind called Tra’zal.
 This particular galaxy contains the greatest number of stars and planets in the Universe.
-These two star groups are significant because of their proximity to the outer rims of the Universe.
+These two groups are significant because of their proximity to the outer rims of the Universe.

 A limited number of star groups can be found inside space tunnels that resemble spirals.
 Space tunnels are a phenomenon of nature that occupy a large area of space that can be seen from strategic vantage points up to two light years away.

 The basic concept behind interstellar communication is an innovative and effective one.
-Each of the star groups has its own communication system used for informational services and to contact starships.
+Each of the groups has its own communication system used for informational services and to contact starships.
 The system is a high frequency device that transmits data faster than the speed of light that can be sent and received all over the Universe.

 Another system that is commonly used within star groups is a relatively new method of transportation called star connectors that are the energy equivalent of bridges linking inhabited stars and planets.
 This amazing technology surpasses all previous method that have been in existence for millennia.